 Siesta giggled as she merrily went along with him.

 She did not answer.

-Louise was sitting at a table in the school's courtyard, ignoring Ryan and trying to enjoy a cup of tea as all the other students worked on their final touches for the Familiar Exhibition that would take place tomorrow.
+Louise was sitting at a table in the school's courtyard, ignoring Ryan and trying to enjoy a cup of tea as all the other students worked on their final touches for the Familiar Exhibition set to take place as part of the Founder's Day celebration tomorrow.
 Well, not all of them.
 Aside from Louise, Tabitha was also sitting back and not really caring about the hopeless efforts of her classmates.

 "Come on," Ryan whined as he rolled back and forth on the grass next to where she sat.

 "Siesta, tell your master that I'm not speaking to him," Louise ordered.

 Siesta was not too keen about being in the middle of this.

 "You're the one who barged into my head, thank you.
 I should be upset with you," Ryan pointed out.

 Still nothing, he didn't really want to pull rank with her.